 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

-You may also like this great recipe:
+You may also like this delicious Lemon Blueberry Pound Cake!

 - 1/2 cup soft butter